ramaharo/ramaharo.github.io/_pages/cv.md

 ======

 In my free time, I enjoy exploring various creative hobbies.
-* Handcrafts : I have a fondness for crafting, like making friendship bracelets.
-Some of my earlier creations are still available to view [here](https://friendship-bracelets.net/gallery?UserId=88422){:target="_blank"}.
+* Handcrafts : Some of my earlier creations are still available to view [here](https://friendship-bracelets.net/gallery?UserId=88422){:target="_blank"}.
-* Modular Origami : I also love folding modular origami, which combines art and geometry in a fascinating way.
-You can explore my blog showcasing these projects [here](https://ramaharo.wordpress.com){:target="_blank"}.
+* Modular Origami : You can explore my blog featuring my folding projects [here](https://ramaharo.wordpress.com){:target="_blank"}.
-* Sixties and Rock Music : I am deeply fascinated by the culture and music of the 1960s, especially rock music.
+* Sixties and Rock Music : I am  fascinated by the culture and music of the 1960s, especially rock music.
 In the past, I ran a Tumblr blog where I curated and reblogged stunning black-and-white and color photographs from that era.
 While the blog is now outdated, it remains accessible [here](https://ramaharo.tumblr.com){:target="_blank"}.